 Computational Science and Engineering

-CITRIS sponsors a Designated Emphasis in Computational Science and Engineering (DE-CSE), a program that is committed to the development of new curricula and expanded programs aimed at development and propagation of the use of numerical and computational tools to further research across multiple disciplines.
+CITRIS sponsors a Designated Emphasis in Computational Data Science and Engineering (DE-CDSE), a program that is committed to the development of new curricula and expanded programs aimed at development and propagation of the use of numerical and computational tools to further research across multiple disciplines.

 The dramatic increase in computational power for mathematical modeling and simulation has led to the fact that scientific computing now plays a significant role in the analysis of complex physical systems, such as computer chip manufacturing, battery modeling, turbine design, aircraft prototype testing, climate change and star formation, to name a few.
 More recently, too much data has become another compelling problem: radio telescopes, DNA sequencers, particle accelerators, sensor networks, social networks and the internet all collect much more data than humans can analyze and understand.
 In this case one needs to use statistics and machine learning, along with data visualization, to extract useful information from the data.
 The solutions to the mentioned problems share many mathematical, statistical and computational techniques in common.